hetalang/heta-specifications/syntax.md

     #importNS {space: target_ns, fromSpace: source_ns };
     ```

 1. The **Class** shortened property sets `class`.
-Particular Class defines a list of properties which can be set.
+Particular Class defines a list of properties that can be set.
 This property is denoted by `@` symbol.
-List of possible classes can be found in [Classes](./classes) description.
-Classes names always starts from uppercase symbol.
-When you use Class symbol `@` the parser will replace the first lowercase symbol for the capital one.
+The list of possible classes can be found in [Classes](./classes) description.
+Classes' names always start from the uppercase symbol.
+When you use class shortened property `@` the parser will replace the first lowercase symbol for the capital one.

     Example:
     ```heta